adjust/dev-docs/docs/ios/reference/ADJAttribution.md

    - The unique Adjust ID assigned to the device
 * - `costType`
    - String
-   - The campaign pricing model (e.g. cpi)
+   - The campaign pricing model (for example cpi)
 * - `costAmount`
    - Number
    - The cost of the install.